 The rain pools in shallow depressions known as prairie potholes and quickly flushes out insects from beneath the soil.

 Each pothole becomes a haven for a pair of ducks.
-Two blue-winged teals dabble on one pothole.
-On the next pothole are two more ducks, then two more and so on to the horizon.
+Two blue-winged teals dabble in one pothole that’s sprung back to life with the rains.
+Nearby, a mallard hen keeps her head down to the water, stuffing herself with insects and vegetation to store up the energy she’ll need raise her next brood, while a male, or drake, watches vigilantly for any predators.
+On the next pothole, two more ducks, then two more and so on, all the way to the horizon.

 But to farmers, these wetlands carved into the earth by glaciers some 10,000 years ago can be an adversary.
-They bog down tractors and can kill young crops, leaving patches of lifeless stalks.
+The muddy holes bog down tractors and rot newly planted seeds and they can kill young crops, leaving patches of lifeless stalks.

-Some farmers steer around them, planting in swirling patterns to avoid wet areas.
-Other times, the wetlands are removed, often to make way for corn.
+Some farmers steer around them, planting seeds in swirling patterns to avoid wet areas often smaller in size than the hulking combines that appear at harvest time.
+Other wetlands are removed, often to make way for corn.

 Despite their mind-boggling numbers — several million potholes are spread across a region that covers portions of five states and three Canadian provinces— these wetlands are steadily blinking out.
 One by one, they’re being drained or plowed under.

 These changes already have rolled through large parts of the prairie pothole region with a profound impact: Iowa has lost 99% of its wetlands and neighboring Minnesota has lost 95%, according to U.S. officials.
 The Dakotas and Montana have seen smaller declines.